 Parkinson’s disease is a neurodegenerative disorder that affects more than 1 percent of people over age 60.
 There are currently no proven treatments to slow or halt disease progression.

 Learn more about Parkinson’s disease at the Johns Hopkins Parkinson’s Disease and Movement Disorders Center.

 The Udall Center at Johns Hopkins

-One of the goals of the Udall Centers is to have an infrastructure in place that can efficiently facilitate a rapid translation from research to clinical when promising breakthroughs occur.
+One of the goals of the Udall Centers is to provide an infrastructure that efficiently facilitates a rapid translation from research to clinical when promising breakthroughs occur.

-Over the last year, The Johns Hopkins University School of Medicine Udall Center has made significant steps towards understanding the underlying mechanisms that cause Parkinson’s disease and have yielded promising targets for developing treatments against the disease.
+Over the last year The Johns Hopkins University School of Medicine Udall Center has made significant steps toward understanding the underlying mechanisms of Parkinson’s disease and have yielded promising targets for developing treatments against the disease.